unbit/uwsgi-docs/tutorials/dreamhost.rst

    #!/bin/sh
    /home/XXX/uwsgi_rack /home/XXX/YYY.ini

-and create a Rack application in the document root
+and create a Rack application in the document root (call it app.ru)

 .. code-block:: rb